AnnaGr6263/Checkers/README.md

 ---
 ### Useful commands after connnecting to the server:
 - `join`allows the client to join the game.
+- `yes`switches the client to the Yin And Yang variant.
 - `choose board (type e.g. big)` allows the client to select a board before starting the game (the game will not begin without this step).
 - `game start` starts the game.
 - `move [0,16]x[0,24]->[0,16]x[0,24]` allows the player to make a move and sends it to the other players.